rsthornton/twitterlists/README.md

 Project Motivation and Goals:

-1. Reduce time spent scrolling through feeds to find high important Tweets.
-Lists can help with this but have limited functionality and  streams can still be overwhelming if they have lots of users
+1. Reduce time spent scrolling through feeds to find important Tweets.

 2. Quickly identify highest quality and most popular tweets from a set of curated Twitter lists